Erik-Codeblind/developer451/content/post/git-bulk-delete-branches.md

 git branch --list "fix/*"
 ```

-You will see list of branches matching the glob pattern, similar to this,
+You will see a list of branches matching the glob pattern, provided there are any.

 ```shell
   fix/debug-console-error
   fix/dropcase-first-letter